SymbolixAU/mongolitedt/cran-comments.md

 The initial call to the `mongolite::mongo()` function takes 4 arguments: `mongolite::mongo(collection, db, url, verbose)`, which are then used by the methods assigned to the mongo object (`m`)

-The `verbose` argument is thefore defined in the **mongolite** package, and so is not defined in this package.
+The `verbose` argument is thefore defined in the **mongolite** package, and so is not defined in this package, but is used by the methods in this package.